KaanKoc97/config-admin-panel/README.md

 ```
 Open different terminals for backend and frontend.
 ## Install npm in the frontend
-Enter the frontend directory by
+Enter the frontend directory by the following command.
 ```
 cd  .\frontend\
 ```